-Census: Texas gains Congress seats, Calif. loses first time
+US marks slowest population growth since the Depression

 But population booms also bring new burdens, like increased traffic, rising home prices and strains on an infrastructure already grappling with climate change — vividly illustrated when the Texas power grid failed in the winter storms of February.

-The pattern outlined in the the Census data was one started in the 1930s with the invention of modern air-conditioning and has been steady since then, according to experts.
-The only change in the pattern was the halt in California’s growth.
+The pattern outlined in the the Census data was one started in the 1930s with the development of modern air-conditioning and has been steady since then.
+The change in the pattern this time was California.

-That has happened as home prices have soared in California, contributing to a steady stream of residents leaving for other Western states.
+Home prices have soared in California, contributing to a stream of residents leaving for other Western states.
 Those relocations helped turn Colorado and Nevada into Democratic states and made Arizona competitive.

 “That’s the California exodus, blue state immigrants,” Frey said.
 “Californians are taking their votes and moving to other places.”